mohoaz1348-rgb/grawerty/README.md

 - My left index finger moves quite rapidly and jumps back and forth.
 This doesn't significantly affect comfort, but it can affect high typing speeds.
 Although this is still much better than Qwerty.
 The skipgram `c_m` is inconvenient.
 - `e,` is not a very convenient sfb for me.
 You can swap `,` and `;` if you like.
 - `phy` is more comfortable than in Graphite, but still requires effort.
 - `k` is not the most optimal placement, as it forms many combinations with vowels and, while not inconvenient, does cause excessive index finger travel.
 However, I don't recommend swapping `k` and `;`, as this will significantly increase weak redirections.
+By the way, I set my last record on a text in which "k" appears more often than usual (2% vs 0.8%), but that didn't stop me.
+Text:
+"He needed some clues as to what it was he had just experienced, and a thought flicked momentarily at the back of his mind as to where he might find them.
+He let go of the thought in anger, but it flicked at him again, and kept on flicking at him until at last he acted upon it."

 ### Some comments

 - `m` - This fairly common letter may seem difficult to access.
 The location is certainly not ideal, but it's far more important that the letter doesn't create awkward combinations.
 Combinations like `rm`, `mb`, `lm`, and `ms` are either convenient or neutral.
-They're still more convenient than in graphite, at least for me.
+They're still more convenient than in Graphite, at least for me.
 If the letter `m` is used in bigrams typed with different hands, its placement generally doesn't cause problems.
 In practice, I have no difficulty with this letter.

 ## Installation